 Plus, here’s how to buy rough sawn lumber.

 Determine What Kind of Wood Is Best for Your Fires

 If you’re going to burn the wood in an outdoor fire pit, it doesn’t matter much what type of wood it is.
+Many people use whatever they have on hand, without worrying about hardwood vs. softwood.
 However, for an indoor fireplace or wood stove, you should buy dense firewood like oak and maple.
 Softer wood, such as poplar, burns faster and doesn’t make long-lasting coals.
 Ash, though not as dense as oak and maple, also burns well.

 Maple and fruitwoods are great for cooking fires because they infuse the food with a pleasant flavor.
-Also, stay away from resinous wood such as pine and spruce for indoor fires.
+As far as firewood not to burn, stay away from resinous wood such as pine and spruce for indoor fires.
 When burned, they create creosote that can cause a chimney fire.